trimstray/nginx-admins-handbook/README.md

 - [If Is Evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/)

-#### :beginner: Use `limit_conn_zone` and `limit_conn` to strengthen limiting the download speed directives
+#### :beginner: Use `limit_conn` to improve limiting the download speed

 ###### Rationale

+  > Nginx provides two directives to limiting download speed:
+  >   - `limit_rate_after` - sets the amount of data transferred before the `limit_rate` directive takes effect
+  >   - `limit_rate` - allows you to limit the transfer rate of individual client connections (past exceeding `limit_rate_after`)

-  > Nginx provides two directives to limiting download speed: `limit_rate_after` and `limit_rate`.
-This solution limits nginx download speed per connection, so, if one user opens multiple video files, it will be able to download `X * the number of times` he connected to the video files.
+  > This solution limits nginx download speed per connection, so, if one user opens multiple e.g. video files, it will be able to download `X * the number of times` he connected to the video files.

   > To prevent this situation use `limit_conn_zone` and `limit_conn` directives.